Every Woman’s Marathon

 • Registrations for race (Sell Out = 7,000 signups)

-• Additional sign ups for ‘Team Milk’
+• Additional sign ups for ‘Team Milk’ community

 • Low bounce rates, high engagement time